andrewt3000/DL4NLP/README.md

 Richard Socher.
 (2015)  Class with videos, and slides.

 [Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.383.1327&rep=rep1&type=pdf)
 Socher et al. 2013.
-State of the art paper on deep learning for sentiment analysis.
+State of the art paper on deep learning for sentiment analysis using recurrent neural networks.

 [A Primer on Neural Network Models for Natural Language Processing](http://u.cs.biu.ac.il/~yogo/nnlp.pdf)
 Yoav Goldberg (October 2015).
 No new info, summary of state of the art.